vim/vim/README.txt

 There is also a Graphical User Interface (GUI) available.
 See "runtime/doc/vi_diff.txt" for differences with Vi.

-This editor is very useful for editing programs and other plain ASCII files.
+This editor is very useful for editing programs and other plain text files.
 All commands are given with normal keyboard characters, so those who can type with ten fingers can work very fast.
 Additionally, function keys can be defined by the user, and the mouse can be used.

-Vim currently runs under Amiga DOS, MS-DOS, MS-Windows (95, 98, Me, NT, 2000, XP, Vista, 7), Atari MiNT, Macintosh, BeOS, VMS, RISC OS, OS/2 and almost all flavours of UNIX.
+Vim runs under Amiga DOS, MS-DOS, MS-Windows (95, 98, Me, NT, 2000, XP, Vista, 7), Atari MiNT, Macintosh, BeOS, VMS, RISC OS, OS/2 and almost all flavours of UNIX.
 Porting to other systems should not be very difficult.

 DISTRIBUTION